Surface Processing and Discharge-Conditioning of High Voltage Electrodes for the Ra EDM Experiment: Electrode Properties and Preparation

 \subsection{Second generation electrode surface processing}

 We fabricated four pairs of large-grain niobium electrodes and two pairs of grade-2 titanium electrodes in two separate batches.
-Surface treatment procedures for each electrode pair are catalogued in Table~\ref{electrodes} (batches 2 and 3).
+Surface treatment procedures for each electrode pair are cataloged in Table~\ref{electrodes} (batches 2 and 3).

 Our target validation field strength was 15~kV/mm or better for this phase of the Ra~EDM high voltage development.
 With this in mind, we used processing procedures informed by discussions with Jefferson Lab accelerator physicists and a review of the literature.
 All but one of the second generation electrode pairs are chemically polished prior to HPR.
 Recently, centrifugal barrel polishing has been shown to reduce the required conditioning time compared to chemical etching~\cite{Hernandez-Garcia2017}.
 This is an encouraging prospect for conditioning Ra~EDM electrodes to significantly higher fields in a future phase of development.